-One of the most common call outs we get as emergency Brisbane electricians is because someone’s RCD (Residual Current Device), otherwise known as a safety switch has tripped or is repeatedly tripping.
+One of the most common call-outs we get as emergency electricians are because someone’s RCD (Residual Current Device), otherwise known as a safety switch has tripped or is repeatedly tripping.
 Often people don’t really understand what a safety switch does and why it’s important for electrical protection.
 So in this blog post, I’ll explain what it is, the different types available and the importance of effective RCD protection.

 What Is An RCD?

 An RCD or safety switch is one of the greatest electrical safety improvements of the last 25 years.
 However, you may be surprised to learn that the life-saving devices are missing from more than a third of Australian homes and of those that do have them, the vast majority do not have them on all the necessary circuits.